Muire na nGael

 On 1 February, we celebrate the Feast of Saint Brigid, Abbess and Secondary Patron of Ireland.
 Saint Brigid is renowned for her hospitality, almsgiving and care of the sick.

-In our February issue of Intercom, Mgr Raymond Murray gave us the history of the saint affectionately known as ‘Muire na nGael’.
+From the archives, Mgr Raymond Murray gives us the history of the saint affectionately known as ‘Muire na nGael’.
 Click here to download a pdf of the article or read the full article below.

 Saint Brigid – Merciful Virgin